M41ie/Tennis/README.md

 POST /upload
 ```

+Files larger than 2&nbsp;MB are rejected with status code `413`.

 Send the image in a multipart form field named `file`.
 The response contains
 the absolute URL of the stored file: